raquetelio/mybok/README.md

 :wave::smiley: Welcome to my BoK ([Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge)), a personal repository I recently created for better organization of the concepts and ideas I usually gather around a technical topic or learned.

-This is just my notebook for learning.
+This is just my notebook for learning and it's in an early status.
+Big things always have a first step.

 I decided to make it public to share the knowledge with more people interested on **technical topics**.
-Hope you find those links interesting.
+Hope you find this collection interesting and helpful if you are new in the tech community.

 No matter your expertise or experience, **feedback, new ideas and improvements are always welcome**.